Updated: March 30, 2023 - 5 min read

 Companies that haven’t understood retention, and stepped on the gas too fast with their acquisition, have then lost all of their users very quickly.
 Without users, your product is nothing.

-You might also be interested in: Evidence Driven Development Strategy to Make Better Data-Driven Decisions
+You might also be interested in: Evidence Driven Development Strategy to Make Better Data-Driven Product Decisions

 Growth Teams and Key Skills